MPriv32/MPriv32/README.md

 ## Hello, welcome to my GitHub page where you can find my repositories to all of my completed projects!

 ## About Me:
-I am a Cloud Engineer with prior professional experience as a network engineer.
+Cloud Engineer with prior professional experience as a network engineer.
 I have hands-on experience with many of the top tools and services, such as:
 - AWS
 - Terraform